Eva Rueber-Staier

-Eva Rueber-Staier (born 20 February 1951) is an Austrian actress, television host, model and beauty queen who won Miss World 1969.
+Eva Rueber-Staier (born 1949) is an Austrian actress, television host, model and beauty queen who won Miss World 1969.

 Biography

-Rueber-Staier was born on 20 February 1951 in Bruck an der Mur, Styria.
+Rueber-Staier was born in 1949 in Bruck an der Mur, Styria.
 She won the title of Miss Austria and participated in the Miss Universe 1969 contest, in which she was a top 15 semi-finalist.
 She also went on to win the Miss World 1969 pageant.
 During her tenure, she starred in the Bob Hope USO tour in South Vietnam.

+She played a skiing Cadbury Flake girl in a 1971 ad directed by Ridley Scott.

+In 1972, she co-presented the nine weekly episodes of Animal Stars with Tony Soper on BBC1, a series about popular animals like penguins, seals, and dolphins.

 Her acting career contains a recurring James Bond credit: she played General Gogol's assistant Rublevitch in the films The Spy Who Loved Me, For Your Eyes Only, and Octopussy.
-She also has a minor role in ‘’Carry On Dick’’, one of the later in the Carry On film series.
+She also has a minor role in Carry On Dick, one of the later in the Carry On film series.

-Eva Rueber Staier married British film director Ronald Fouracre at the Caxton Hall register office on 2 January 1973.
+Eva Rueber-Staier married British film director Ronald Fouracre at the Caxton Hall register office on 2 January 1973.
 They were married until her husband's death on 2 July 1983.

 She has lived in an Elizabethan Grade II listed house in Pinner since 1984 and moved there when she was expecting her first and only child, Ronald's son Alexander Fouracre, who lives in Willesden Green and works as a camera man.
 She later lived with her second husband, publisher Brian Cowan.

-She also played the Cadbury Flake girl.

 Rueber-Staier has produced metalwork sculptures; some were exhibited during Hertfordshire Visual Arts Forum's "open studios 2008".